Latest Remy Cabella interview in France

 Remy Cabella – pride picked;

 “It was logical (getting dropped).
 The coach started with me for the first two months but I didn’t score a goal or give an assist.
-Putting me on the bench and even not playing me at all at Swansea, pricked my pride but I didn’t give up, I worked even harder.”
+Putting me on the bench and even not playing me at all at Swansea, stabbed my pride but I didn’t give up, I worked even harder.”

 “He (Pardew) put his faith in me in the second half (v Spurs) and it was my first assist and that is good for the confidence.